 If something changes and you need to adjust your payments, remittance schedules, or even funding amount, you can always do so thanks to 8fig’s flexibility.

 5. Grow your business

 All that’s left to do is sell, sell, sell.
 With 8fig, businesses are able to scale 2.5x as fast.

 8fig doesn’t just offer a great financing solution for eCommerce businesses; we supply you with tools and resources that can improve your operations, increase revenue, and predict future sales.
 You can rely on our growth platform during the rough patches and the profitable times.
 Plus, when something changes unexpectedly (and let’s face it, this is inevitable in the world of eCommerce) you can adjust your funding plan to fit your needs.

 8fig sees you as a business partner, unlike some faceless banks.
 We want you to succeed, because when you win, we win.
 The platform is built to help you maximize your cash flow, plan out your supply chain, and stay on top of your sales analytics.

 Who is eligible for 8fig electronics business financing

 8fig’s application process is simple and efficient.
-If you sell a product online, have been in business for at least one year, make at least $100,000 in annual revenue, and have made at least $8,000 in sales per month during the last 3 months, you’ll likely be eligible for funding from 8fig.
-If you’ve been selling for 6 – 12 months with an average monthly revenue of $21,000 or more, you also meet 8fig’s requirements.
+If you sell a product online, have been in business for at least one year, make at least $100,000 in annual revenue, and have made an average of $8,000 in sales per month during the last 3 months, you’ll likely be eligible for funding from 8fig.
 You’ll also get approved within days versus weeks or months.
 Then, you can start growing.